-On January 27, 2015, the Company announced the completion of a royalty purchase agreement (the "Agreement") with Sandstorm that provides up to \$8.0M in financing to advance its Bomboré project.
-Sandstorm has initially purchased a 0.45% net smelter returns ("NSR") royalty payable by the Company on future revenues from Bomboré (the "Upfront Royalty") for \$3.0M.
-The Company has the option to buy back 100% of the Upfront Royalty prior to January 27, 2018, subject to a 10% per annum, non-compounded premium.
-Sandstorm has committed to provide the Company with up to an additional \$5.0M, above and beyond the \$3.0M already provided, (the "Standby Royalty") for a period of two years.
+On January 27, 2015, the Company announced the completion of a royalty purchase agreement (the "Agreement") with Sandstorm that would provide up to \$8.0M in financing to advance its Bomboré project.
+Sandstorm initially purchased a 0.45% net smelter returns ("NSR") royalty payable by the Company on future revenues from Bomboré (the "Upfront Royalty") for \$3.0M.
+The Company had the option to buy back 100% of the Upfront Royalty prior to January 27, 2018 and the Company exercised this option to buy back 100% of the upfront royalty in January 2017 for \$3.6M.